onflow/developer-portal/README.md

 ### Building the Design System

-- Do not import anything from `@remix/**` or any components/code form the `flow-docs` project into the design system.
+- Do not import anything from `@remix/**` or any components/code form the app project into the design system.
 The design system is meant to be standalone, and re-usable shold we change application platforms.

 ### Environment Variables

-- Any new environemnt variable added to `.env` in `flow-docs` should also be added to the `docker-compose.yml`
+- Any new environemnt variable added to `.env` should also be added to the `docker-compose.yml`

 ## Documentation Sources
 The doc site pull the markdown files existing in various `onflow` repositories.
 To see the Github Actions that triggers processing of the markdown files (i.e. refreshing cache), go to any of the repos and click on the `Actions` tab.